Fall Proposal Deadline: October 3, 2019 at 4 p.m.

 - SCG awards primarily support scholarly projects undertaken by faculty in disciplines identified by NSF as “non-science and engineering fields.”
 These are primarily within the humanities, social sciences, arts, education, and business.
 (As with all REF awards, applicants are expected to explore all other opportunities for external funding prior to applying for an internal research award.)

-- Support required to launch and complete scholarly projects in these areas is more often in the form of faculty time, travel to off-campus sites, and networking (activities typically less costly than laboratory research).
+- Support required to launch and complete scholarly projects in these areas is more often in the form of travel to off-campus sites, and networking (activities typically less costly than laboratory research).

 - Grants will range up to $15,000, with an expected average of less than $10,000.